Kalaloch, Washington

 Kalaloch /ˈkleɪlɒk/ is an unincorporated resort area entirely within Olympic National Park in western Jefferson County, Washington, United States.
-Kalaloch accommodations (lodge, cabins, and campgrounds) are on a 50 ft bluff overlooking the Pacific Ocean, west of U.S. Route 101 on the Olympic Peninsula, north of the reservation of the Quinault Indian Nation.
+Kalaloch accommodations, which include a lodge, rental cabins, and campgrounds, are on a 50 ft bluff overlooking the Pacific Ocean, west of U.S. Route 101 on the Olympic Peninsula, north of the reservation of the Quinault Indian Nation.

 The name Kalaloch is a corruption of the Quinault term k'–E–le–ok, pronounced Kq–â-lā'–ȯk, meaning "a good place to land", "canoe launch and landing", or "sheltered landing".
 The site was one of the few safe landing sites for dugout canoes between the Quinault River and Hoh River.

-Kalaloch is served by the Forks, Washington ZIP Code 98331.

 History

 Artifacts discovered in Olympic National Park are evidence early humans inhabited the Olympic Peninsula 6,000 to 12,000 years ago.
 Today eight tribes (Elwha Klallam, Hoh, Jamestown S'Klallam, Makah, Port Gamble, Quileute, Quinault, S'Klallam, and Skokomish) live in reservations along the shores.
 In 1855 and 1856 Olympic Peninsula tribes ceded their lands and waters to the federal government.

 In 1889, Washington became a state.
 President Grover Cleveland created the Olympic Forest Reserve in 1897, which was renamed to Olympic National Forest in 1907.
 Charles W. Becker, Sr., purchased a 40 acre coastal plot just south of where Kalaloch Creek meets the Pacific Ocean in 1925.
-Becker used milled lumber from driftwood logs that washed up on the beach to build the main lodge and cabins.
+Becker used milled lumber from driftwood logs that washed up on the beach to build a main lodge and cabins.

 To preserve some of Washington's primeval forest lands, in 1938, President Franklin D. Roosevelt designated 898000 acre as Olympic National Park.
 Two years later, President Roosevelt added 300 mi2 to the park.
-President Harry S. Truman added 75 mi of coastal wilderness to the Park in 1953, including the Kalaloch area.
+President Harry S. Truman added 75 mi of coastal wilderness to the park in 1953, including the Kalaloch area.
 In 1976 the Olympic National Park was designated as an International Biosphere Reserve.
-The National Park Service purchased the Becker property in 1978 and renamed it Kalaloch Lodge.
+The National Park Service (NPS) purchased the Becker property in 1978 and renamed it Kalaloch Lodge.
 Olympic National Park was designated in 1981 as a World Heritage Site.
 In 1988, Congress approved the designation of 95 percent of the park as the Olympic Wilderness.

-Weather and climate
+Climate

 Kalaloch weather is influenced by prevailing Pacific winds and two temperate rain forests, the Hoh Rainforest and the Quinault Rainforest.
 Annual rainfall at Kalaloch is measured in feet: on average, 8.5 ft fall annually.